Laravel-Bangladesh/docs/eloquent-relationships.md

 If you want your pivot table to have automatically maintained `created_at` and `updated_at` timestamps, use the `withTimestamps` method on the relationship definition:

     return $this->belongsToMany('App\Role')->withTimestamps();

+#### Customizing The `pivot` Attribute Name

+As noted earlier, attributes from the intermediate table may be accessed on models using the `pivot` attribute.
+However, you are free to customize the name of this attribute to better reflect its purpose within your application.

+For example, if your application contains users that may subscribe to podcasts, you probably have a many-to-many relationship between users and podcasts.
+If this is the case, you may wish to rename your intermediate table accessor to `subscription` instead of `pivot`.
+This can be done using the `as` method when defining the relationship:

+    return $this->belongsToMany('App\Podcast')
+                    ->as('subscription')
+                    ->withTimestamps();

+Once this is done, you may access the intermediate table data using the customized name:

+    $users = User::with('podcasts')->get();

+    foreach ($users->flatMap->podcasts as $podcast) {
+        echo $podcast->subscription->created_at;
+    }

 #### Filtering Relationships Via Intermediate Table Columns